 As a student in the Master of Public Management program, you may wish to declare an area of specialization.
-Focus in a specific field is useful for those currently working in, and for those who wish to pivot into a given field.
-We provide coherent offerings of courses in three defined specialization areas that many students find appealing.
+Focus on a specific field is useful for those currently working in, and for those who wish to pivot into a given field.
 All specializations require completion of 30 units of specified elective courses.